futchas/tariff-comparison/README.md

 ## How to build

-This will create an executable jar in the `build/libs` directory `./gradlew build`
+This will create an executable jar in the `build/libs` directory:
+`./gradlew build`

 ## How to run